-Soften butter to room temperature, chop herbs (herb scissors make it lightning fast, a useful addition to your kitchen gadgets).
+- Chop herbs (herb scissors, like this one make it lightning fast, a useful addition to your kitchen gadgets).

-In a small bowl, combine all ingredients: mix well until herbs are distributed evenly.
+- In a small bowl, mix all ingredients well until herbs are distributed evenly in the butter.

 Feel free to experiment!
-I encourage you to try different combinations of the herbs listed in the ingredients, and you can play with the proportions as well to create signature flavors.
+I encourage you to try different combinations of the herbs listed above, and you can play with the proportions as well to create signature flavors.
 I just whipped up a batch with equal parts sage and parsley, and oh my.
 Will be gone in a jiffy.

 Next time you are invited to a garden cookout bring this along with the six-packs, hosts and guests alike will love you for it.

-*Disclaimer: I like and use the products mentioned in posts on My Chest of Wonders.
-What I write about such items represent my genuine and unbiased opinion, I am not being compensated in any way through sponsorship or gifts, but this post contains an affiliate link; I may get a commission for purchases made through it.
+*Disclaimer: I like and use the products mentioned in posts on My Chest of Wonders, what I write about such items represent my genuine and unbiased opinion.
+I am not being compensated through sponsorship or gifts, but this post contains an affiliate link; I may get a commission for purchases made through it.
 Thank you for helping me earn a little something on the side!*